nusmodifications/nusmods/packages/nusmoderator/README.md

 -   **See: getAcadWeekInfo
     **

-The number of weeks from Week 1 of the semester.
-Can be null for unknown reasons, but generally this should be populated for all instructional weeks and for most vacation weeks.

 This `AcadWeek` is the `weekNumber`-th week with this academic week type in the semester. `null` if the semester has exactly 1 week of this type.
 Examples below: